oliviergaumond/eShopOnContainers/setup-azure.md

 RESOURCE_GROUP -> <value of $rg>
 AZURE_CREDENTIALS -> { "clientId": "<value of $spnId>", "clientSecret": "<value of $spnPassword>", "tenantId": "<Azure tenant GUID>", "subscriptionId": "<Azure subscription ID>" }

 The AZURE_CREDENTIALS secret is the one that will require the most manipulation, make sure to replace the proper values to form a valid JSON configuration.
-You can find your subscription and tenand ID from the Azure portal.
+You can find your subscription and tenant ID from the Azure portal.

 Once done you should have all your secrets configured
 ![github-secrets](img/og/github-secrets.png)